 A delayed honeymoon—waiting a few days, weeks, or even months post-wedding—is another popular option.
 It can give you more time to save up again after endless wedding spending depletes your funds.
 It can also give you something else to look forward to after the excitement of your nuptials is over.

-Here’s how to decide when the best time to go on your honeymoon.
+Here’s are the honeymoon planning tips you need to know to decide when the best time to go on your honeymoon.

 Annie Banks-Mackenzie did it in Father of the Bride—and you can, too!
 If you want to make a grand exit, going straight to the airport as the wedding ends is certainly a luxe way to start your honeymoon.